What to watch on Prime Video in August - Arsenal: All or Nothing to A League of Their OwnAug 9 | 2 min read

 What is Neuman up to and how did she get those super-powers?
 Is she working for Vought and Stand Edgar (Giancarlo Esposito)?
 Or are they working for her?

 Her liberal politics and anti-Vought stance meant nobody suspected she was involved in any of the cover-ups or shenanigans with Stormfront.

 And talking about Stormfront, have we seen the last of Aya Cash’s vile villain?

 She was burned to a crisp and torn apart, but apparently she still lives and has been used by Vought to take the fall for all the Compound V problems.
 So there is still a chance we could see her return if she is able to regenerate and heal.

 Amazon has confirmed that it is planning a spin-off series of The Boys, set at a college for young adult superheroes.

 The series is being billed as “part college show, part Hunger Games” as hormonal Supes push new boundaries in the battle to get the best contracts with Vought International.

 The spinoff already has cast members include Jaz Sinclair, Lizze Broadway, Shane Paul McGhie, Maddie Phillips and Aimee Carrero.

-Watch The Boys season 1 and 2 on Amazon Prime Video.
+Watch The Boys seasons 1, 2 and 3 on Prime Video now.